woodpeck/kosmtik-docker/README.md

 * all fonts required by the style and not shipped with the style
 * Bash

+If Fontconfig is not installed on your system (e.g. OS X), call `start_kosmtik.sh` with the `-n` option and provide the font directories using `--add-font-dir`.

 ## License

 This project is published under WTFPL.
 See the LICENSE file for further information.